greut/fisheye/README.md

 It doesn't work in-place anymore and the file is read using `mmap` which cuts off the loading time of the bitmap entirely.

+### Serial 6

+Built from Serial 5.

+Copy the input file to the output file destination using `sendfile` and then works in place using `mmap`.
+No save operations are required.

 ### OpenMP 0

 Built from Serial 4.